ikaru5/hathor-operation/README.md

 # or
 operation = World::Create.new(size_x: 10, size_y: 10).run

 operation.success? # => true
 ```

 ## Goals

 - **Performance**: Since you are using Crystal you are probably looking for something faster than Ruby.
 So the main goal is not compromising performance in favor of syntactic sugar.
 - **Maintainability**: Crystal is changing pretty fast, so a lot of things may seem redundant and
 the code may take a few more lines than needed.
-- **Clarity and Comprehensibility**: Hathor does **not** aim to be the Crystals *high-level architecture*.
+- **Clarity and Comprehensibility**: Hathor does **not** aim to be Crystal's *high-level architecture*.
 Its a tiny lib for syntactic sugar in big and small projects.

 ## result, params and other args

 If you know Trailblazer Operation you may expect a result class and options/ctx with params in your methods.
 But right now, there is no way to do this without compromising performance.
 Pass parameters like you would usually do for classes and make them instance variables.

 For example:
 Define them with `property` macro: